-1000 rem as a short-term and whole-body dose would cause immediate illness, such as nausea and decreased white blood cell count, and subsequent death within a few weeks.
+1,000 rem as a short-term and whole-body dose would cause immediate illness, such as nausea and decreased white blood cell count, and subsequent death within a few weeks.

-200 and 1000 rem, in a short-term dose, would cause severe radiation sickness with increased likelihood that the dose would be fatal.
+Between 200 and 1000 rem in a short-term dose would cause severe radiation sickness with increasing likelihood that this would be fatal.

-100 rem, in a short term dose, is the threshold for causing immediate radiation sickness in a person of average physical attributes, but would be unlikely to cause death.
-Above 100 rem, severity of illness increases relative to the dose.
+100 rem in a short term dose is about the threshold for causing immediate radiation sickness in a person of average physical attributes, but would be unlikely to cause death.
+Above 100 rem, severity of illness increases with dose.

-If doses greater than 100 rem occur over a long period, they are less likely to have early health effects, but would create a definite risk of cancer developing years later.
+If doses greater than 100 rem occur over a long period they are less likely to have early health effects but they create a definite risk that cancer will develop many years later.

-With doses above 10 rem, the probability of cancer (rather than the severity of illness) increases relative to the dose.
-The estimated risk of fatal cancer is 5 of every 100 persons who are exposed to a dose of 100 rem
+Above about 10 rem, the probability of cancer (rather than the severity of illness) increases with dose.
+The estimated risk of fatal cancer is 5 of every 100 persons exposed to a dose of 100rem (ie. if the normal incidence of fatal cancer were 25%, this dose would increase it to 30%).

 5 rem is, conservatively, the lowest dose at which there is any evidence of cancer being caused in adults.
-It is also the highest dose which is allowed, by regulation, in any one year of occupational exposure.
-Doses greater than 5 rem/yr arise from natural background levels in several parts of the world, but do not cause any discernible harm to local general populations.
+It is also the highest dose which is allowed by regulation in any one year of occupational exposure.
+Dose rates greater than 5 rem/yr arise from natural background levels in several parts of the world but do not cause any discernible harm to local populations.